-Trade Receivables-Our Partnership's trade receivables consist primarily of Royalty Properties payments receivable and NPI payments receivable.
+Receivables-Our Partnership's trade and other receivables and net profits interests receivable consist primarily of Royalty Properties payments receivable and NPI payments receivable, respectively.
 Most payments are received two to four months after production date.
-No allowance for doubtful accounts is deemed necessary based upon our history of collection and review of current receivables.
+No allowance for doubtful accounts is deemed necessary based upon our lack of historical write offs and review of current receivables.